 Uncovering the Past at Kamokila Hawaiian Village

 Welcome to old Hawaii, a world of thatched-roof structures!
-Nestled in Wailua across from a place where Opaekaa Falls can be seen in their full glory, Kamokila Hawaiian Village is a recreated Hawaiian settlement.
+Nestled in Wailua across from an overlook where Opaekaa Falls can be seen in their full glory, Kamokila Hawaiian Village is a recreated Hawaiian settlement.
 Some legends say that the place was built on the spot favorited by the last Kauai’s king, Kaumualii.

-Time has passed, but the village didn’t cease to exist.
+Time has passed, but the village hasn’t ceased to exist.
 Over dozen thatched-roof structures were reconstructed using traditional methods.
 From canoe house, to hula house, birthing house, doctor’s house, chief’s assembly house, and other huts, along with native trees and plants, Kamokila continues telling its stories and uncovering the past.

 The name of the original ancient site, however, was nowhere to trace.
-The reborn village was named after Kamokila Campbell, an old Hawaiian woman who had ancestors that once lived in the area.
+The reborn village was named after Kamokila Campbell, an old Hawaiian woman who had ancestors that had lived in the area.

 Keep the Culture Alive

-Kamokila Hawaiian Village as a Way to Uncover the Past
+Kamokila Hawaiian Village as a Way to Preserve History

-Knowing the past and keeping the history alive were two motivating forces that set Benjamin Ohai and Senator Billy Fernandes on an untrodden path of rebuilding the village on the bank of the Wailua River.
-Thanks to their dedication and zeal, Kamokila Hawaiian Village eventually emerged and became one of the most visited attractions.
-Furthermore, this Kauai little gem continues tirelessly uncovering the past and sharing the native Hawaiian culture with all its guests.
+Knowing the past and keeping the history alive were two motivating forces that set Benjamin Ohai and Senator Billy Fernandes on an untrodden path of rebuilding the village that sits on the bank of the Wailua River.
+Thanks to their dedication and zeal, the village eventually emerged and became one of the most visited attractions.
+Furthermore, this little gem of Kauai continues to share the native Hawaiian culture with its guests.